IRS Audit Attorneys in Chicago

 The last thing you want to find in your mailbox is a notification that you are the subject of an IRS audit.
 Knowing you are under the microscope of the IRS is nerve-wracking and stressful.
 You may not even be sure why you have been chosen for an audit because you file your tax returns every year.

 Situations like this are when you need our Chicago IRS Audit lawyers.
-We advocate for people like you with the Internal Revenue Service on a regular basis.
+We advocate for people like you with the Internal Revenue Service and State of Illinois every day.
 We can find out the reason for your audit, submit the requested information, and negotiate a resolution that limits your exposure to any adverse action.

 Reasons for an IRS Audit

 The IRS may conduct an audit when they suspect a taxpayer isn’t paying what they should in taxes, or they can select randomly.
 We’ve seen, during an audit, instances where the IRS will require information or take a position that is not proper for the taxpayer.
 This is why it is imperative to seek the counsel of our IRS audit team in Chicago in order to protect yourself before sending any documentation to the IRS.

 There are some common scenarios which can lead to an IRS audit, including: